digaev/to_duration/README.md

 ## Localization

-The gem uses [I18n](https://github.com/svenfuchs/i18n) for localization, so you just need to setup it :) Then add these lines into your tranlsations file(if you use Rails edit `config/locales/#{locale}.yml`):
+The gem uses [I18n](https://github.com/svenfuchs/i18n) for localization, so you just need to setup it :) Then add these lines into your translations file(if you use Rails edit `config/locales/#{locale}.yml`):

 ```yml
 to_duration: